 Directly opposite the Mannheim Main Station, this four-star boutique hotel has a fantastic central location and a really stylish interior.
 The chic decor has been carefully thought out, and the rooms have big windows, free WiFi, air-conditioning and en-suite bathrooms.
 The hotel also has a bar and terrace, on-site restaurant, and gym.

 Located in the city centre district of Mannheim, this apartment is near all the action of the city.
 The flat is bright and fresh with lots of space, and the kitchen is fully equipped (it even has a dishwasher and washing machine!).

 From Mannheim, I traveled on to Karlsruhe.
-This city celebrates its 300th anniversary in 2015 and the day I visited there was a big festival at the Schloss with local bands, theater groups, and dancers performing.
-Tickets for the festival were sold at the symbolic price of 300 euro cents and in total 40,000 people bought one.
+The day I visited there was a big festival at the Schloss with local bands, theater groups, and dancers performing.

 I was pretty amazed when I heard this and even more when I attended the festival in the evening and noticed how proud the people of Karlsruhe are of their city.
 They actually started cheering when a light show highlighted all kinds of important people and events in the history of the city.

 Best things to do in Karlsruhe